Ayms/node-Tor/install/README.md

 The first argument is your directory.

-The second argument is your available bandwidth (here 2 MBytes/s)
+The second argument is your available upload bandwidth (here 2 MBytes/s), this is the bandwidth you allow other peers to have when downloading things from your Peersm client.

 Each file that you put into the peersm directory will become something like: